yutongquan/STATS201_Problem_Set_2_Explanation/README.md

 - **Author**: Yutong Quan, Political Economy (Economics), Class of 2024, Duke Kunshan University
 - **Instructor**: Prof. Luyao Zhang, Duke Kunshan University
 - **Disclaimer**: Submissions to the Problem Set 2 (Machine Learning for Explanation Section) for STATS201 Introduction to Machine Learning for Social Science, 2022 Autumn Term (Seven Week - Second) instructed by Prof. Luyao Zhang at Duke Kunshan University.
-- **Acknowledgments**: First, I would like to express my deepest gratitude to Prof. Luyao Zhang for her generous and inspiring instrutions on machine learning method for data explanation.
+- **Acknowledgments**: First, I would like to express my deepest gratitude to Prof. Luyao Zhang for her generous and inspiring instrutions on machine learning methods for data explanation.
 Then, I am also thankful to Prof. Luyao Zhang, Xinshi Ma, and Yulin Liu for their innovative research on [Blockchain Decentralization](https://arxiv.org/abs/2205.04256) and the data source they provided.
 - **Project Summary**: Based on the research on [Blockchain Decentralization](https://arxiv.org/abs/2205.04256) by Luyao Zhang, Xinshi Ma, and Yulin Liu, this project aims to generate a new visualization for the tokens' decentralization index of "AAVE", "COMP", and "LUSD".
 We used the Python Plotly to generate 2D Histogram Contour plots for the 30-day moving average of each token to show the dencity of the decentralization index.

 ## Table of Contents